TabbycatDebate/tabbycat/README.md

 ## Licence

-We haven't released this under an open-source licence (so there is no formal general right to use this software), but if you're running a debating tournament, you're welcome to use it.
-It'd be nice if you could please let us know that you're doing so, and let us know how it went.
-We provide no warranty and disclaim all legal liability.
+We haven't released Tabbycat under an open-source licence, so there is no formal and general right to use this software.
+Nonetheless, you're welcome to freely use Tabbycat to help run a debating tournament.
+However, if your tournament is run as a for-profit or for-fundraising activity a donation to Tabbycat's maintainers is required.
+More details [are available in our license information](http://tabbycat.readthedocs.io/en/latest/about/licence.html).

 ## Support and Development